 If you have been arrested for a DUI with a blood-alcohol level (BAC) of .08% or greater, your license will be automatically suspended.
 A DUI license suspension also occurs when you are stopped by the police for suspected DUI and refuse to take the BAC test.
 At this point, you have 10 days from the time of your arrest to schedule a hearing with the DMV to challenge the suspension.

 It is the DMV that suspends your license, not the courts.
 The suspension can range from six months to one year.
 If you do not schedule a hearing within 10 days, you will lose your right to appeal the suspension.
-Having a Palm Beach DUI attorney present at this hearing will be your best defense against a license suspension.
+Having an experienced DUI attorney present at this hearing will be your best defense against a license suspension.
 This will be your only opportunity to keep your license.

 If your license has already been suspended, we can help you qualify for a hardship license.
 A hardship license will allow you to drive to either work or school.
 This hardship license is not available to someone who has a previous license suspension due to DUI or to an individual who refused to take the BAC test.
 I can help you pursue a hardship license so you can preserve your quality of life.

-Retain a Palm Beach DUI Attorney for Your DMV Hearing
+Retain Our DUI Attorney in Palm Beach Gardens for Your DMV Hearing

 If you have been arrested for DUI or DWI, losing the right to drive due to a license suspension is a harsh reality.
 Your court case and criminal trial is a separate matter from your DMV hearing.
 Having a legal representative at your DMV hearing will provide you with the best possible opportunity to retain your license.

 You only have 10 days to prevent your license from being suspended by the DMV.
-Fill our contact form or call me now at 561.671.5995.
-We represent clients at DMV hearings in Palm Beach, Broward, and Miami-Dade counties, including the communities of West Palm Beach, Ft.
+Click the button above or call our Palm Beach Gardens DUI lawyer now at 561.671.5995.
+Our firm represent clients at DMV hearings in Palm Beach, Broward, and Miami-Dade counties, including the communities of West Palm Beach, Ft.
 Lauderdale, North Palm Beach, Palm Beach Gardens, Jupiter, Rivera Beach, Singer Island, Tequesta, Wellington, and Greenacres.